The Trump administration bailed out prominent anti-vaccine groups during a pandemic

 Misinformation about covid-19 spread widely across social media throughout the pandemic, shared by everyday people as well as anti-vaccine activists and supporters of the QAnon conspiracy theory.
 Now some of those groups have turned their attention to the vaccine, making baseless arguments, for example, that the U.S. government will force people to take it, that it contains microchips, and the people will be compelled to wear some biological marker to prove that they had the vaccine.

-The social media pages of the anti-vaccine groups point to articles and research highlighting stories of adverse impacts from the covid-19 vaccine, or warning against forced vaccinations and passports, or the dangers of masks.
-Many of the posts are factual, but use fear-mongering or present a distorted picture of the dangers of vaccines.
+The social media pages of the anti-vaccine groups point to articles and research highlighting stories of adverse impacts from the coronavirus vaccine, or warning against forced vaccinations and passports, or the dangers of masks.
+Many of the posts are factual, but use fearmongering or present a distorted picture of the dangers of vaccines.

-Facebook has banned misinformation about the coronavirus and the covid-19 vaccines, and has cracked down on large Facebook groups that oppose or question vaccination, including four of the five groups that received the PPP loans, said spokeswoman Dani Lever.
+Facebook has banned misinformation about the coronavirus and the coronavirus vaccines, and has cracked down on large Facebook groups that oppose or question vaccination, including four of the five groups that received the PPP loans, said spokeswoman Dani Lever.

 In recent months, the company also suspended two major groups, including the 100,000-plus-member Stop Mandatory Vaccination, as well as pages belonging to several of the movement’s leading figures.
 The National Vaccine Information Center is also prohibited from advertising, and the Informed Consent Action Network’s page has been labeled with a link to the World Health Organization and is not being recommended to users by the company’s algorithms, Lever said.